-The last thing you want to come home to post-holiday is an apartment that's been burglarized or damaged while you were away.
+The last thing you want to come home to post summer getaway is an apartment that's been burglarized or damaged while you were away.
 To avoid becoming a worst-case scenario, here's how to keep your home on lockdown:

 1. Suspend your newspapers